 The Advisory Agreement provides that the Advisor is entitled to receive an annual advisory fee equal to 0.60% of our average invested real estate assets, as derived from our consolidated balance sheet.
 The advisory fee is payable quarterly, subject to adjustment at year-end based upon our audited financial statements.
 In addition, the Advisor is entitled to an annual incentive fee equal to 20% of the amount by which cash available for distribution to shareholders for each year, as defined in the Advisory Agreement, exceeds 15% of our equity as shown on our consolidated balance sheet, determined in accordance with generally accepted accounting principles without reduction for return of capital dividends.
 The Advisory Agreement defines cash available for distribution to shareholders as net cash flow from operations less deductions for, among other things, amounts required to discharge our debt and liabilities and reserves for replacement and capital improvements to our properties and investments.
-No incentive fees were paid during 2006, 2005 or 2004.
+Advisory fees incurred and paid (or payable) to UHS amounted to \$1.4 million for each of 2007, 2006 and 2005.
+No incentive fees were paid during 2007, 2006 or 2005.

-Officers and Employees: Our officers are all employees of UHS and although as of December 31, 2006 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.
+Officers and Employees: Our officers are all employees of UHS and although as of December 31, 2007 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.

-Share Purchase Option: As of December 31, 2006, UHS owned 6.7% of our outstanding shares of beneficial interest.
+Share Ownership: As of December 31, 2007, UHS owned 6.7% of our outstanding shares of beneficial interest.

 SEC reporting requirements of UHS: UHS is subject to the reporting requirements of the SEC and is required to file annual reports containing audited financial information and quarterly reports containing unaudited financial information.
-Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 49% of our consolidated revenues for the year ended December 31, 2006, and since UHS is our Advisor, you are encouraged to obtain the publicly available filings for Universal Health Services, Inc. from the SEC's website at www.sec.gov.
+Since the leases on the hospital facilities leased to wholly-owned subsidiaries of UHS comprised approximately 57% of our consolidated revenues for the year ended December 31, 2007, and since UHS is our Advisor, you are encouraged to obtain the publicly available filings for UHS, Inc. from the SEC's website at www.sec.gov.
+These filings are the sole responsibility of UHS and are not incorporated by reference herein.